• Training

 The reactive approach: preserve the knowledge of exiting employees

-Sometimes you can’t afford to be proactive.
+Sometimes, you can’t afford to be proactive.
 We don’t always have the luxury of time when facing a critical employee’s two-week notice.

 An exiting employee will quickly lose motivation if asked to create detailed documentation of their past several years of work and experience.
 Moreover, this tactical information is often not the most valuable knowledge to retain.
-Focus on capturing how, not what your veteran employees think.
+Focus on capturing how not what your veteran employees think.

 1. Preserve implicit as well as explicit knowledge.

 How did a top sales rep handle a particularly challenging client negotiation?
-Which internal bottlenecks can a project manager anticipate or work around?
+Which internal bottlenecks can a project manager anticipate or workaround?
 What simply has and hasn’t worked for your business in the past?
 From industry experience and account history to intuition and even mistakes, implicit intelligence is some of the most valuable knowledge in your organization – and the most difficult to transfer.
 The best way to preserve implicit knowledge is to get employees talking.
-Ask departing staff to discuss their approach to past strategy, challenging clients, or business downturns.
+Ask departing staff to discuss their approach to past strategies, challenging clients, or business downturns.
 Simply capturing how they think can help surface powerful implicit knowledge for future problem-solving.

 2. Capture multiple workstreams at once with video.